kipe/miplant/README.md

 ## Notes

+- The scripts using this library need to be (at least typically) run as `root`, as `gattlib` requires setting up some options for Bluetooth Low Energy.
+- Currently only tested with Python 2.7, but should work if `gattlib` works...
 - The sensors seem to have some kind of internal cache, so don't even bother reading them too frequently.
-- Currently only tested with Python 2.7, but should work if `gattlib` works...

 ## Thanks